NANITH777/Text_Classification/README.md

    - **GloVe**: Pre-trained embeddings (`glove-wiki-gigaword-100`).
 3. **Model Training and Evaluation**:
    - Logistic Regression using Word2Vec and GloVe embeddings.
-   - Fine-tuning with **BERT** for higher accuracy.
+   - Fine-tuning with **BERT** and **RoBERTa** for higher accuracy.
 4. **Model Saving and Loading**:
    - Models are saved with `joblib` for future use.
 5. **Gradio Interface**:
-   - A simple interface for text input and category prediction using either Word2Vec, GloVe, or BERT.
+   - A simple interface for text input and category prediction using Word2Vec, GloVe, BERT, or RoBERTa.

 ---